prysk/prysk/docs/prysk_news.rst

 Unreleased
 -----------------------------------------------------
-* Prevent prysk from crashing on platforms which do not support :code:`os.envronb`
+* Prevent prysk from crashing on platforms which do not support :code:`os.environb`

 Version 0.15.0 (April.
 26, 2023)
 -----------------------------------------------------